xdspacelab/openvslam/docs/simple_tutorial.rst

 Sample Datasets
 ^^^^^^^^^^^^^^^

-You can experience OpenVSLAM processing with various types of movies in this section.
+You can use OpenVSLAM with various video datasets.
 If you want to run OpenVSLAM with standard benchmarking detasets, please see :ref:`this section <section-example-standard-datasets>`.

 Start by downloading some datasets you like.